comp585/docs/design/overview.md

 **How will the game be inserted into a pedagogical scenario or how will it be used in training, therapy, rehabilitation, etc?**

-- Can be used for dating, interviewing, networking and other group settings.
+- Can be used for dating, interviewing, networking and other group settings where asking good questions and listening are critical skills.